spectrocloud/librarium/docs/docs-content/integrations/flannel-cni.md

 - Kubernetes version 1.22 or later.

 - Existing cluster profiles that use Flannel version 0.21.x or earlier cannot upgrade to Flannel version 0.22.x.
 You must create a new cluster profile to use Flannel version 0.22.x.
-All Flannel versions 0.21.x and earlier are manifest.
+All Flannel versions 0.21.x and earlier are manifest based.
 The newer versions are pack based with additional logic that builds on top of the Helm chart.